Rodrigo-NH/gdalwrap/README.md

 After initial excitement about GDAL python bindings possibilities I realized something was wrong, as my code could not work as expected.
 Fortunately checked that there’s anything wrong about it but [Python Gotchas](https://gdal.org/api/python_gotchas.html)
 Summing-up: Python gdal/ogr objects are pointers to [SWIG](https://www.swig.org/) objects and these pointers will be collected by Python's garbage collector earlier than expected in code execution.
 In practice the problem is it makes writing code tied to a very monolithic approach.
-After trying alternatives to make it more usable for Python I eventually found a way that's working until now: keeping theses pointers busy, allocated.
+After trying alternatives to make it more usable for Python I eventually found a way that's working until now: keeping these pointers busy, allocated.
 In this case this is done by having key elements (datasources e.g.) 'grabbed' by class objects.
 This repository is Beta/under construction and contains some basic features and some processing tools.
 For now I will use it to keep adding functionality and helper functions for my recurring tasks while working with shapefiles.
 Usage can be checked in the [examples.py](https://github.com/Rodrigo-NH/gdalwrap/blob/main/examples/examples.py) file
 [Recipe](https://gist.github.com/Rodrigo-NH/7b9cbb9ea45edc13fc3f6606417d10ee) to get all gdal/gdal bindings parts installed and configured in Windows